 When travel is necessary, consider options that reduce overall emissions, such as carpooling, public transportation, and taking commercial airlines for air travel.

-4. Upgrade your lighting
+4. Upgrade your Lighting

 This simple piece of advice can have a big impact.
 Consider all of the places your organization uses lighting: office buildings, warehouses, manufacturing plants, and parking lots.
 A lot of energy goes into keeping those places lit, especially in regions that see increased dark hours over winter.